kanduvisla/blipr/TEST_REPORT.md

 --- Bugs:

+- Repeat count is flaky (playing a new sequence does not reset counters, len does not match, for example, len=64, with a track of 16 of 4 repeats, trigg 4:4 is not the last one in that set)
 - Copy / Paste is flaky
-- Double speed does not seem to work good (retest now pp16n is x4)
 - Key repeat is repeating also on steps (not sure if this is a major issue)
 - Steps are set on disabled tiles (takes not in account page length (possible also track length))